jakamum/Research/Forms/README.md

 - [tkintertext.py](tkintertext.py)
 - [tkinterframe.py](tkinterframe.py)

-I then created [Interface.py](Interface.py) using https://www.javatpoint.com/simple-registration-form-using-tkinter-in-python as a guide.
+I then created [Interface.py](Interface.py) using https://www.javatpoint.com/simple-registration-form-using-tkinter-in-python as a guide which felt more like a step in the right direction.